kjosib/kjosib.github.io/documenting.md

 I can't resist throwing in a little advice:

-The seminal primary source on modularity is probably [On the criteria to be used in decomposing systems into modules](https://prl.ccs.neu.edu/img/p-tr-1971.pdf), David L. Parnas, 1971, Carnegie Mellon University, Pittsburgh, PA
+The seminal primary source on modularity is probably [On the criteria to be used in decomposing systems into modules](https://prl.ccs.neu.edu/img/p-tr-1971.pdf), David L. Parnas, 1971, Carnegie Mellon University, Pittsburgh, PA
 It's a fine read as an academic paper, not too long, and the points are every bit as valid 50 years later despite the archaic notation in the examples.

-TL;DR: divide module boundaries according to [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), *not jobs*, and you'll have a flexible, sustainable system.

 (One comment: In 1971 there were still people worried about the overhead of a subroutine call, and Parnas spent a paragraph or two addressing that fear.
 In modern systems, that overhead is the least of your worries.)

+TL;DR: divide module boundaries according to [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), *not jobs*, and you'll have a flexible, sustainable system.
+Violations of this principle will prevent you from *having nice things*.
+This concept applies at all levels of modularity: between individual statements, stanzas, functions, module files, packages, services, and even between applications.

 ## Documenting Projects

+The function and purpose of project-level documentation is to take the reader on a **journey of exposition**, from ignorance to awareness to understanding to evaluation of project requirements, issues, design/architecture, deployment, maintenance, and shortcomings.

+Recall that the right way to divide modules is separation of concerns (not tasks).
+I believe the same separation inspires the smart way to organize documentation: distinct concerns and the connections (or gaps) between them.

+**What is a concern?** A concern is anything that adds complexity to solving a problem, whether high-level or low, whether essence or accident.

+You can think of any particular atomic fragment of documentation as falling along a horizontal axis representing the subject matter (or concern) it deals with, and a vertical axis of how sophisticated the reader is (so far) with that subject.

+Most probably, a process of progressive refinement will yield a general outline, or **hierarchy of separated concerns** similar to the Dewey decimal system.
+Within each subheading, the body text should elaborate the journey-of-exposition for that particular concern, with sub-sub-headings and cross-references as appropriate.

+Because well-factored code will reflect just such a hierarchy, you should be able to embody much of your outline through the structuring conventions of your source language.
+Thus, the sections above about doc-comments.
+However, **some things trancend code.** Also, there are bound to be tricky interfaces betweeen concerns which merit special care and commentary.
+Many of those topics are listed below:

 ### Orientation / Project Citizenship: